 Euphemisms (curvy, fluffy, plus-size etc.)

 This is the term that tends to be preferred by Size Acceptance and fat activists, including me.
-I find it to be a perfectly good adjective that accurately describes my body that others have been allowed to heap negative connotations upon.
+It’s right in the name of the National Association to Advance Fat Acceptance (NAAFA) the world’s first documented fat rights organization that is doing amazing work today.
+For me, it is a perfectly good adjective that accurately describes my body that others have been allowed to heap negative connotations upon.
 It’s also a reclaiming term for me and many fat people, a way to take our power back and tell our bullies that they can’t hurt us by simply accurately describing our bodies.

 This is not the preferred term of all people who fall under its description, and some find it stigmatizing, often because of the ways that it has been used as a taunt or negative concept.
 While this may not be a term that is comfortable for you, it’s important to respect the choice of those who prefer it, as respecting people’s right to choose their labels/descriptors is a root of anti-stigma work.
 Also, remember that there is no way to say “don’t call people fat” without stigmatizing higher-weight people since we are, in fact, fat whether we call ourselves that or not.

 For neutral, non-stigmatizing terms when “fat” may not be appropriate, these are the terms I recommend and use.
 They accurately describe this population but don’t pathologize them like “ob*se” and “overw*ight” do, they don’t increase stigma like PFL and euphemisms, and they aren’t triggering for the victims of weight stigma like “fat” can sometimes be.

 We have to be careful not to fall into the trap of creating stigma in our attempts to decrease it.
 We should follow the lead of Size Acceptance community and fat activists and utilize descriptors that don’t medicalize, pathologize, or euphemize the body size of higher-weight people.